Chart Color Schemes

 Warnervale - Wadalba lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Warnervale-Wadalba's population is 22,872 as of November 2025.
-This figure represents a growth of 2,821 people since the 2021 Census, which reported a population of 20,051.
-The increase was inferred from ABS' June 2024 estimate of 22,353 and validated new addresses totalling 768 since the Census date.
+Warnervale-Wadalba's population was around 22,872 as of November 2025.
+This figure reflects an increase of 2,821 people since the 2021 Census, which reported a population of 20,051.
+The growth is inferred from ABS data showing an estimated resident population of 22,353 in June 2024 and an additional 768 validated new addresses since the Census date.
 This results in a density ratio of 533 persons per square kilometer.
-Warnervale-Wadalba's growth rate of 14.1% from 2021 to November 2025 exceeded its SA4 region (3.1%) and SA3 area, indicating it as a growth leader.
-Interstate migration contributed approximately 72.0% of overall population gains during recent periods.
+Warnervale-Wadalba's growth rate of 14.1% since the 2021 census exceeded both its SA4 region (3.1%) and SA3 area, indicating it as a growth leader.
+Interstate migration contributed approximately 72.0% to overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
 For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
-Future population trends predict exceptional growth placing it in the top 10% of statistical areas nationally, with an expected expansion of 15,971 persons to 2041 based on latest numbers, reflecting a total increase of 67.6%.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future trends predict exceptional growth placing it in the top 10 percent of statistical areas nationally, with an expected expansion of 15,971 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 67.6% over the 17 years.

 Frequently Asked Questions - Population